Kaihanga/magnetox-faq/peopoly-magnetox-faq/index.md

 ###### Last Updated: 12/17/24

+# Notes
-All answers pertain to printer shipping version of 10/1/24 or later unless otherwise specified.
+- All answers pertain to printer shipping version of 10/1/24 or later unless otherwise specified.

-Where authors are provided it only reflects who wrote the FAQ as all answers have many community contributions, with references provided when possible.
+- Where authors are provided it only reflects who wrote the FAQ as all answers have many community contributions, with references provided when possible.
+- All outbound links, such as to Amazon, are unaffiliated.

 Please send any questions, comments, suggestion, new FAQs to `@kaihanga` on Discord or via [kaihanga@nulleta.com](mailto:kaihanga@nulleta.com).